ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 # Introduction

-The COSE Receipts document {{-COMTRE}} defines a common framework for defining different types of proofs, such as proof of inclusion, about verifiable data structures (VDS).
+The COSE Receipts document {{-cose-receipts}} defines a common framework for defining different types of proofs, such as proof of inclusion, about verifiable data structures (VDS).
 For instance, inclusion proofs guarantee to a verifier that a given serializable element is recorded at a given state of the VDS, while consistency proofs are used to establish that an inclusion proof is still consistent with the new state of the VDS at a later time.

 In this document, we define a new type of VDS, associated with the Confidential Consortium Framework (CCF) ledger.
 This VDS carries indexed transaction information in a binary Merkle Tree, where new transactions are appended to the right, so that the binary decomposition of the index of a transaction can be interpreted as the position in the tree if 0 represents the left branch and 1 the right branch.
 Compared to {{-certificate-transparency-v2}}, the leaves of CCF trees carry additional internal information for the following purposes: